 The digitisation of photography became possible in the 1980s with the creation of CDs, primarily as a way of storing photographs, but also as a way of handing them over, and emails, as a simple way of sharing with friends and colleagues.
 The sharing of photos and videos and other content to strangers came with the emergence of blogs.
 With the launch of Blogger (now owned by Google) in 1999, we all became publishers, creating our own words, pictures and videos for complete strangers to watch and read.
 That was the point at which the notion of sharing changed, when you didn’t need any kind of relationship with someone in order to show them what you’ve thought, done, or seen.

 But the mechanics taking photos and videos changed everything.
 Once we all had access to the means of publishing content, all that was needed were imple ways of creating that content.
 You can traced that shift to 1997, when Phillipe Kahn sent the first picture via a mobile phone.
 Three years later, the first commercially available camera phone hit the market.
 By 1998, Nokia were the biggest producers of cameras in the world, as the cameraphone overtook the simple camera.
 Now, there’s well over a billion camera phones in the world – and the availability of 3G networks to over 3 billion people makes the connectivity ever greater.
+And with the technology on phones now a days they take almost all kind of picture except for maybe a complete panorama for that you may need a best 360 camera for people who’s more into photography that just use their phones for it.

 More photos fed better sharing systems – the photo sharing site Snapfish launched in 2000 – and, of course, broader social media was not far behind: Flickr (which now houses over 6 billion images) and Facebook (where there’s now over 100 million photo uploads a day), both launched in 2004.
 Twitter (and Twitpic) were not far behind.